-Take advantage of your free 7-day trial of Premium
+Take advantage of your free 30-day trial of Premium

-When you sign up for odrive, you are automatically enrolled in a 7-day free trial of Premium features.
+When you sign up for odrive with your Procore credentials, you are automatically enrolled in a 30-day free trial of Premium features (if you use a different sign-in provider, your trial may only last 7 days).
 We recommend that you start trying the features below since they represent capabilities that other Procore users find valuable.
 But you should also consider trying out any of the other Premium features that you find interesting before your trial expires.